Average read time: 16 minutes

 Dealing with grievances

 We want to be the first to know and act when issues like deforestation are identified within our supply chain.
-We have now expanded our palm oil grievance procedure to include all our forest commodities.
-If you have a palm oil grievance, you can email us at email@example.com Opens in new window.
+If you have a palm oil grievance, you can email us at email@example.com.

-We monitor our supply chain via a regular Deforestation and Burnt Area Monitoring Report through our partnership with Aidenvironment and we have made a recent investment to support the earlier detection of deforestation using radar detection, which will be made publicly available through WRI’s Global Forest Watch Opens in new window platform.
+We monitor our supply chain via a regular Deforestation and Burnt Area Monitoring Report through our partnership with Aidenvironment, and we made a recent investment to support the earlier detection of deforestation using radar detection, which will be made publicly available through WRI’s Global Forest Watch platform.

 We suspend suppliers linked to deforestation.
-If they later succeed in meeting our requirements, we will give them the opportunity to join our suppliers list again in the future.
+If they later succeed in meeting our requirements, we will give them the opportunity to join our supplier list again in the future.

 Working with our suppliers to halt deforestation